-Like their wild counterparts, captive reptiles readily use branches, logs and bark sections for climbing and hiding.
-You can buy wood from pet stores that's suited for pet habitats and ready to use, or you can collect wood for a terrarium yourself.
+Like their wild counterparts, captive reptiles readily use branches, logs, and bark sections for climbing and hiding.
+You can buy wood and logs for lizards from pet stores that is suited for pet habitats and ready to use, or you can collect wood for a terrarium yourself.

-Now that the wood is free of surface dirt and debris, make sure it is not harboring insects, arthropods, bacteria, viruses or fungi.
+Now that the wood is free of surface dirt and debris, make sure it is not harboring insects, arthropods, bacteria, viruses, or fungi.
 Because wood is porous, it is best to avoid using harsh chemicals or disinfectants to sterilize it.
 Instead, use heat to kill any microbes present.
 The easiest way to treat the wood is with a handheld steam-generating unit, but you can also boil or bake wood.

-Damp wood will decompose more quickly than dry wood will.
+Damp wood will decompose more quickly than dry wood.
 If you have boiled or steamed the wood to sterilize it, you should let it dry for several days before placing it in the tank.
 Place the wood in a clean, dry space; you do not want to place it outside on the ground where it can be recolonized by pests and pathogens.